-Within the system, you may view studies and sign up for those that interest you and those for which you satisfy any special requirements.
+Within the system, you may view studies and sign up for those that interest you and those for which you satisfy any special requirements (some of which may have been determined by your answers to the prescreening questions).
 Click on "Studies" from the top toolbar to view a list of studies.
 A brief description of each study will be listed, as well as any special requirements that may restrict your eligibility to participate in the study.
 Studies that currently have available participation times (timeslots) will have "TIMESLOTS AVAILABLE" listed next to the name of the study.
 If no studies have available timeslots, you may want to log on to the system a few days later to see if new timeslots have been added.
 You may also select a specific date to view studies with available timeslots on that date.
 To view more information about a study, click on the name of the study.
 It is your responsibility not to double-book yourself (i.e., sign up for two experiments at the SAME time).
 You may cancel your sign-up through the system as needed.